Oklahoma Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Oklahoma exam

-Because licensing questions cover EF5 tornado wind loads, 120-degree heat safety, gypsum sinkholes, and oilfield electrical classifications, this four-week outline targets what Oklahoma field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Licensing questions cover EF5 tornado wind loads, 120-degree heat safety, gypsum sinkholes, and oilfield electrical classifications, this four-week outline targets what Oklahoma field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: International Building/Residential Codes with Oklahoma amendments.